Get help today 888-319-2606 or sign up for 24/7 text support.

 Barriers to Addiction Treatment

-For people experiencing homeless, there may also be barriers to treatment that are different than other populations, such as:7
+For people experiencing homelessness, there may also be barriers to treatment that are different than other populations, such as:7

 • Lack of financial resources or insurance.